 An objective is the website metric you wish to optimize.
 Think of objectives as the metrics or activities that you'll measure your variants against, e.g. pageviews, bounce rate, time on site, etc. There are three types of objectives in Optimize: system objectives, Analytics goals, and custom objectives.
 Learn more about objectives.

 Observed data is sourced from the linked Google Analytics property, as of the date in the timestamp in the report.

 Optimize analysis includes Probability to be best (PBB), Probability to beat original (PBO), Modeled conversion rate (MCR), and Modeled improvement (MI).

 Your current web page, prior to any modification.

-The probability that a given variant will result in a conversion rate better than the original's conversion rate.
-Note that with an original and one variant, the variant's Probability to beat baseline starts at 50 percent (which is just chance).
+The probability that a given variant will result in a better conversion rate than the original.

 Probability to be best

 The probability that a given variant performs better than all other variants.